systemd/systemd/docs/USER_RECORD.md

 against all plugged in security tokens and if there's exactly one matching private key found with it it is used.

-`privileged` → An object, which contains the fields of he `privileged` section of the user record, see below.
+`privileged` → An object, which contains the fields of the `privileged` section of the user record, see below.

 `perMachine` → An array of objects, which contain the `perMachine` section of